 Moving on we stopped at a few caves on Cave Loop Road, including Golden Dome Cave and Sunshine Cave.
 I climbed down the ladder, dodging “Headache Rock” to the floor of Golden Dome Cave which had passage ways going in opposite directions.
-According to the pamphlet, the back section where the golden dome is located is figure 8 pattern and it warned to pay close attention to your location as to not walk in circles.
+According to the pamphlet, the back section where the golden dome is located is a figure 8 pattern.
+As a result, it warned to pay close attention to your location as to not walk in circles.
 Given I didn’t know which passage way

 would lead me to the dome and the possibility of circling in the dark seemed a bit unnerving to me, I promptly returned to the ladder and exited the 2,229 foot cave.
 The gold in the dome is the result of light reflecting off water droplets that bead up on a coating of hydrophobic bacteria which is evidently harmless to human.
 This gold could also be found in the Sunshine Cave, so I stopped there next.

 Continuing south, I stopped by two more caves before leaving the park.
 At the entrance of Indian Well Cave, I was greeted by a tailless rat (if those exist), so my visit didn’t last long.
+I have later since found out it was a pika.
 The ceiling was extremely high and the floor very low, so it was like being in an enormous cavern.
 I stood on a side ledge and looked down into the cave.
 The path down to the floor looked rocky and steep, and I didn’t see any unusual ice formations that can be found in the winter, so I left, as it didn’t look interesting enough for the work involved.